-This bonus opportunity is only available to Messrs.
-Sinnott, Bala, Nicholls, and Bikman, as our senior executive officers.
-For 2015, the Board and the Compensation and Stock Option Plan Committee implemented a quarterly bonus opportunity as an incentive for our senior executive officers to achieve operating income above the annual bonus targets.
-To achieve a bonus opportunity, the year-to-date actual operating income, after ratable accrual of the annual bonus, must exceed the quarterly operating income target.
-Once a quarterly bonus is earned, it is not subject to forfeiture based on the failure to meet future operating income targets.
-The maximum potential bonus that an eligible senior executive officer will be entitled to receive under this bonus opportunity is 75% of his salary if the Company meets all prescribed operating income targets.
-The bonuses are awarded and payable after the Audit Committee has accepted the financial statements for the respective quarter.
+This bonus opportunity was only available to senior executive officers who are composed of Messrs.
+Bala, Bikman and Fredrick.
+For 2015, the Board and the Compensation and Stock Option Plan Committee implemented a quarterly bonus opportunity as an incentive for our senior executive officers to achieve Income from Operations above the annual bonus targets.
+To achieve a bonus opportunity, the year-to-date actual Income from Operations, after ratable accrual of the annual bonus, must have exceeded the quarterly Income from Operations target.
+Once earned, the quarterly bonus was not subject to forfeiture based on the failure to meet future Income from Operations targets.
+Bonuses were earned and payable after the Audit Committee has accepted the financial statements for the respective quarter.